steaming-hot/steaming-hot/Time Series Analysis/README.md

 ### Prediction Model

 For the prediction model, we used naive, exponential smoothing and ARIMA to perform prediction.
 Turn out all of them have similar accuracy.
-See the ``Prediction-BasicMethod`` notebook for details.
+See the ``TS-BasicMethodPrediction`` notebook for details.

 ### Time Comparison Model